DIRECTOR POLICIES & PROCEDURES (MPEI POLICY D-8)

 To create general guidelines governing the voting process for the election of

 SECTION I: DEADLINES

 No less than six months before election: The date of the election of directors shall be fixed and posted on MPEI’s website and otherwise publicized.

 45 days, plus two months, before the election: Information on how to become a candidate and the schedule for elections shall be communicated to each member in a mailing and on MPEI’s website no less than two months before petitions to become a candidate are due.

 At least three months plus 25 days before the election: The deadline for MPEI to mail ballots to members (see deadline F) shall be posted on MPEI’s website.

-At least three months plus 7 days before the election: The mailing deadline for voted ballots to be mailed by members (see deadline G) shall be posted on MPEI’s website.
+At least three months plus 3 days before the election: The mailing deadline for voted mailed ballots to be received by MPEI (see deadline G) shall be posted on MPEI’s website.

 45 days before the election: Deadline for petitions to be delivered to MPEI.